 Look into your photograph, go deeper than it’s content.

 Examine the composition of your image.
 Go beyond it’s immediate pictorial display.
 Look into the basic structure and you will be able to break your picture down into its component parts.
-Understanding individual “Visual Elements” in an image can help you to capture the eye of the viewer.
-It’s these elements that make the eye work to absorb the content of an image.
+Consequently, understanding individual “Visual Elements” in an image can help you to capture the eye of the viewer too.
+It’s these simple elements that make the eye work to absorb the content of an image.

 What are the ‘Visual Elements’?

 We make sense of the world by building a picture of it in our heads.
-We recognise objects in our environment because our eye/brain system is able to see and analyse the edges, contrasts, light/shadow/dark, colours and perspectives we see on and between them.
-Our ability to analyse these patterns gives us an understanding of the world we see.
+Objects in our environment are visible to us because our eye/brain system is able to see and analyse the edges, contrasts, light/shadow/dark, colours and perspectives we see.
+Subsequently, our ability to analyse these patterns gives us an understanding of the world around us.
+So, if we can isolate these simple visual elements it will help our composition.

-To make an image, photographers look for strong visual elements through the lens.
-Then we strive to use them for the picture.
-A great deal of the creative work in photography is to remove content that doesn’t contribute to the point of an image.
-So we seek a point of view that isolates what we want to show.
+To make an image, photographers should look for strong visual elements through the lens.
+A great deal of the creative work in photography is to remove content that doesn’t contribute to the point of an image – these are distractions.
+So, to make the image effective we should also seek a point of view that isolates elements that we want to show.

 Having isolated distractions the next job is to ‘see’ the subject in the ‘best possible light’.
 This English idiom is not just waffle (especially for photogs).
 It is really about using the edges, contrasts, light/shadow/dark, colours and perspectives mentioned above.
-Finding ways to use these effectively is what will draw the eye in our images.
+Finding ways to use these effectively is what will draw the eye into our images.
+As a result, we should be finding simple, eye-catching features that make the scene realistic and easy to understand.

 The Elements of Art

-My list of things we physically see is not detailed.
-It turns out that we can pin-point specific ‘visual elements’ in a photograph.
-Research in art has isolated these visual elements.
-They are called, by artists, “The Elements of Art”.
+Research in art shows, that we can pin-point specific ‘visual elements’ in a photograph as powerful, but fundamental parts of our images.
+Artists have isolated these visual elements.
+They are called, “The Elements of Art”.
 There are seven of them…

 - Line (The path of a point, or implied path of a point, through space or over a surface.)